Complaints and Remedy Policy 2024 - 2027

 9. Equality and diversity

 9.1 We believe in treating everyone fairly and with respect.
-We value diversity and are committed to equal access of our services.
+We value diversity and are committed to equitable access of our services.
 Our two-stage complaints process is in line with statutory regulation to maximise fairness and opportunity to give us feedback and promote learning.

 9.2 This policy is aligned with the following Derby Homes policies:

-- Reasonable Adjustment Policy
+- Reasonable Adjustment Policy,

 9.3 We take account of the complexity of the complaint and whether the customer is vulnerable or at risk when reviewing a complaint.